-The Council follows up on all actions arising from audit reports on a regular basis and provide reports to the Audit and Standards Committee.
+The Council follows up on all actions arising from audit reports on a quarterly basis and provide reports to the Audit and Standards Committee.
 Where an opinion of limited assurance and major impact is given, a full follow up audit is included in the current year audit plan and findings are included in the next annual report.
-Where the impact is assessed as minor or moderate, the action plan is subject to follow up by Internal Audit but a full follow up audit may not be considered necessary - subject to risk assessment in annual audit planning and review of the plan coverage.